Skip to content

 That are run by Te Kaunihera Rata o Aotearoa | Medical Council of New Zealand (Council) and the Australian Medical Council (AMC).

 Torohia is a tool for change.
-By listening to and acting on the experiences of doctors in training, we can create safer and more supportive medical training — and strengthen protection of the health and safety of the public.
+By listening to and acting on doctors’ experiences, we can create safer and more supportive medical training — and strengthen protection of the health and safety of the public.

 Development of Torohia

-Torohia was developed in partnership between the Council and a wide range of stakeholders including representatives of doctors in training, prevocational medical training providers and specialist medical colleges.
+Torohia was developed in partnership between the Council and a wide range of stakeholders including representatives of participating doctors, prevocational medical training providers and specialist medical colleges.

 We are particularly grateful to the Australian Health Practitioner Regulation Agency (Ahpra) and the Medical Board of Australia (MBA) for their generosity in sharing their experience and the Medical Training Survey (MTS) questions.